juliajoo/docs/tutorials/tutorial2.md

 e.g. Bluetooth, Zwave, Zigbee.
 3. Sending data to the Raspberry via WiFi or Bluetooth (Wireless capabilities of the Pi).

-In this workshop we choose the third option, sending data to the Raspberry Pi via Bluetooth.
+In this tutorial we choose the third option, sending data to the Raspberry Pi via Bluetooth.
 This strategy avoid implementing Bluetooth on the Arduino Mega, leveraging the Raspberry Pi capabilities.
 We  also centralise the data before sending them to the cloud, offering more flexibility.